jedrzejkubica/countPaths/README.md

 walk: a sequence of edges which join the sequence of vertices (edges and vertices can be visited twice)

 1-2-4-5-3

 i=1, j=5

 one walk of d = 3

 several walks of d = 5

-path: a sequence of edges which join the sequence of vertices (edges and vertices cannot be visited twice)
+**path:** a sequence of edges which join the sequence of vertices (edges and vertices cannot be visited twice)

 desired outcome:

 adjacency matrix ** k -> the number of **paths** between nodes i and j

+note: keep paths of length > the shortest path